The loyalty tax

 Here's everything Aussies want to know before they let us anywhere near their bill.

 If you own your roof and pay for daytime power, solar pays back in 2.5 to 3.5 years.
-The federal STC + state battery rebates stack to $8,000+ off the install, but only until 1 Jan 2027 when STC steps down again.
+The federal STC + state battery rebates can stack to up to $8,000 off the install, but only until 1 Jan 2027 when STC steps down again.